johnny-moses/Whitebox-Coding-Test/README.md

 # Whitbox-Coding-Test
-Thank you Sean for this great opprotunity!
+Thank you Sean for this great oppotunity!
 I struggled getting my code to connect with an SQL database for quite some time, and I hate to admit that this took far much more time than I had hoped.
 However, I eventully managed to get my set up working and was able to do what was asked of me.

 I am turning this in as soon as I could.
 It is not perfect...